wp-plugins/hits-pages-by-role/readme.txt

 From a drop down you can select the page, user role and optional override text for each link you want to have displayed.

 = Future Functionality =
-* Icons instead of links for page manipulation
 * Nicer looking interface
 * Editing existing links